-Women's Footwear: Low-heeled (1.5"-2"), low-soled or flat, dark, solid-colored leather loafers, top-siders or dress shoes.
-No open-toed or open-heeled shoes or sandals.
-Sneakers, tennis or jogging shoes will be permitted only during official school athletic activities.
-No moccasins, shoes with mesh fabric or skateboard shoes may be worn, such as Vans.
+Girls' Footwear: Dark, leather or leather-like, solid-colored, low-heeled dress shoes, top-siders, or dress sneakers (Van's) with dark laces.
+No high-top shoes, boots, sandals, or athletic shoes.
+Athletic shoes will be permitted only during official school athletic activities.
 Girls should wear solid color white, navy or black nylons, tights, or socks (no patterns or designs on tights).
 Ankle socks may be worn, but they must meet the ankle above the entire shoe.
 Sock liners or invisible "ped" socks are not allowed.
 No socks should extend beyond the knee.
 Socks must be free of decorations and logos.
 No ankle bracelets allowed.

-Women's Jewelry: Girls may wear one pair of short earrings only on the ear lobes.
-"Short" means that the earrings should not hang more than 1⁄2 inch below the ear lobe.
+Girls' Jewelry: Girls may wear earrings, but they should not hang more than 1⁄2 inch below the earlobe or be larger than the diameter of a dime.
 Large hoops or other dangling or distracting earrings are not permitted.
-Loops are not to be larger than the size of a nickel.
-No body-piercing jewelry except traditionally-located earrings will be permitted.
 One simple ring on each hand is permitted.
 One wrist bracelet, one watch (excluding smart watches), and one small necklace are permissible.
-Only simple, fine-gauged, 16 to 20 inch, silver or gold chain necklaces (with or without a pendant) are permitted.
-No chokers, no beaded necklaces (colored or otherwise), no leather necklaces, no shells, no large or elaborate chain-link, and no large or elaborate pendants (larger than an inch in length, width or diameter) may be worn.
+One charity/motivational bracelet may be worn to support an appropriate cause, provided that it promotes a positive message.
+Only simple, fine-gauged, 16 to 20 inch, silver or gold chain necklaces (with or without a pendant) are permitted and should be worn inside the shirt.